iquintasALT/DOME/readme.md

 # Enemigos <a name="enem"></a>

-Pepega a melee: comportamiento más agresivo, rushea al jugador cuando se da cuenta de su presencia y ataca en "horda", el jugador deberá ser rápido eliminando a estos enemigos ya que el combate a melee es peligroso.
+Pepega a pie: persigue al jugador por el suelo, con más vida que el enemigo volador.

-Pepega a rango: comportamiento más cauteloso, se comportan como guardias usando coberturas para frenar el avance del jugador siguen patrones de disparo que el jugador deberá usar para eliminarlos.
+Enemigo a distancia:

 # Salud <a name="medi"></a>